 Obviously, that friend isn't going to see your posts anymore.
 If that was the only loss, it wouldn't be so bad.
 But, there's more.

 When someone tells Facebook they don't want to see what you're showing them, The FB algorithms take it very seriously.

 You'll get sent to the land of bad ads, and you'll have a hard time coming back.
 Facebook's algorithm doesn't have to know why someone hid your posts.
 They just know you're posting things people don't want to see, and they can't have that.
 They need engagement to stay high.

 So, they'll stop showing it...To nearly everyone.

 Every negative reaction to your posts kills your chances of being seen.
-You have to get hundreds of positive reactions to counteract just one negative reaction.
+You may have to get dozens or even hundreds of positive reactions to counteract just one negative reaction.

-So you can kiss your thousands of happy customers for your SaaS Solution goodbye on Facebook.
-Your friend from high school secretly things it’s bullshit, and they’ve decided your fate.
+So, you can kiss thousands of potential customers goodbye on Facebook.
+Your friend from high school secretly things it's bullshit, and they've decided your fate.